velocitysportslabs/datacenter-php-sdk/README.md

 ## Security

-If you've found a bug regarding security please mail [security@spatie.be](mailto:security@spatie.be) instead of using the issue tracker.
+If you've found a bug regarding security please mail [abdulkudus2922@gmail.com](mailto:abdulkudus2922@gmail.com) instead of using the issue tracker.

 ## Credits